millskyle/chemphys.ca/README.md

 - `website`: OPTIONAL.
 A 🌐 icon will link to this website.
 - `affiliations`: OPTIONAL.
 A list of institutional affiliations.
 - `order`: Order parameter used for overriding alphabetical sorting.
 - `former`: OPTIONAL.
 If true, person will be placed in the Alumni section.
 Omit or false for current members.
+If the Alumni section is hidden on the website, this will effectively hide the person.

 Notes: Within a rank, people are sorted first by `order`, then by last name.